nicotine-plus/nicotine-plus/README.md

   * [create a new issue](https://github.com/Nicotine-Plus/nicotine-plus/issues) on GitHub,
   * or post to the project [mailing list](mailto:nicotine-team@lists.launchpad.net).
 * If you're packaging Nicotine+ for a distribution or operating system, see [DEPENDENCIES.md](doc/DEPENDENCIES.md) for a list of dependencies.
 * Code contributors, developers and maintainers should read [DEVELOPING.md](doc/DEVELOPING.md) for important information about various aspects of Nicotine+ development.
-Developers are also encouraged to join the [Launchpad Team](https://launchpad.net/~nicotine-team) or subscribe to the mailing list so that they are automatically notified of failed commits.
-* For (unofficial) documentation of the Soulseek protocol, see [SLSKPROTOCOL.md](doc/SLSKPROTOCOL.md)
+* For unofficial documentation of the Soulseek protocol, see [SLSKPROTOCOL.md](doc/SLSKPROTOCOL.md).
 * For a current list of things to do, see the [issue tracker](https://github.com/Nicotine-Plus/nicotine-plus/issues).
 * For a list of contributors to Nicotine+ and its predecessors, see [AUTHORS.md](AUTHORS.md).